ChrisOkeke/CompaniesHouse/README.md

-# Companies house api call for 'broker' information.
+# companies house api call for 'broker' information.

 > broker.py
 ```
-  script calls the Companies House API for information on up to 200 companies using the search term 'broker'.
+  This script calls the Companies House API for information on up to 200 companies using the search term 'broker'.
 The response is then piped into a mysql database using two related tables - address and company - also provisioned by the script.
 ```
 > test.py
 ```